 It’s a place for students to connect with meaningful causes, becoming thoughtful and responsible citizens.
 They develop creativity and leadership skills.
 We work to connect learning to life change.

 I invite you to join us by taking a look through this site, viewing our 2018 Annual Report, or stopping in to visit our campus.
 Come see what could be your place at WYIS!

 WYIS Head Principal

-International Schools Consortium is committed to providing transformative,
+WYIS is committed to providing a transformative, holistic,

-holistic K12 education to develop globally-minded individuals who learn, love, and lead.
+K12 education to develop globally minded individuals who learn, love, and lead.

 ONE AMAZING CAMPUS